ifgris/obsidian-local-backup/README.md

 ![plugin-setting](screenshot/plugin-setting.png)

+#### Hints

+1. Setup the output path depends on your computer platform.
+2. Setup the Windows and Unix output path while you using these two platforms.
+3. If you want to keep one backup per day, here is an example of file name format: `TestVault-Backup-%Y_%m_%d`

 > *To apply settings immediately, click the `Apply settings` button.*

 > *If you turn on interval backups, it is recommended to set a reasonable bakcup frequency, e.g. >=10min, this plugin costs CPU resources and Disk I/O resources, backup frequently will cause lagging.*